Brooklyn Aurora Hybrid

-Excellent edge support in a mattress can expand the usable surface by as much as 30%.
+Excellent edge support in a mattress can expand the usable surface area by as much as 30%.
 This is good news if you share your bed with someone else and you prefer having the option to spread out a little.
 Edge support is also important for people with limited mobility and can often make the bed more accessible by making it easier to get in and out of.
 When done properly, this feature also permits you to apply heavy pressure on the rim of the mattress without sliding off the edge or sinking in so much that it is uncomfortable, regardless of whether it is due to pressure from sitting or standing.

 7. In-Home Trial Period and Warranty